dreamcatcher-tech/network/Inbox/2025-03-27 1932 actor model in warfabric.md

 Lastly, a repo can control other repos, arbitrarily deep.
 This is making a repo act like an org, as it can optionally be controlled by other actors, or it can be independent.

 So is an agent a complete repo ? or just a branch ? or does an agent only exist inside a repo ?

+The repo ACL list would be linked to dids, along with some roles.
+Each repo could be a did that gets resolved using a custom resolver.

+Repos must be able to communicate across repos, in an authenticated way.
+They could mount, as in permanently share data, they could live mount, where the data is kept current, or they could send actions.

+How can users be invited to repos ?
+A repo could offer either open invite requests, or it must reach out to add you.

+So our auth instance simple acts as an identity provider that is trusted by our hoster.